 Moz, however, offers unlimited report scheduling in each plan.
 Moz is cheaper if you aim for lower-tier subscriptions but simultaneously, it offers fewer features no matter which plan you choose.
 Also, it’s good to know that Moz is better at page crawling.

-Semrush’s Business plan can crawl 1,000,000 pages a month, while Moz’s Premium plan can crawl 2,000,000 a week or a whopping 8,000,000 pages a month.
+Semrush’s Business plan can crawl 1,000,000 pages a month, while Moz’s Large plan can crawl a whopping 5,000,000 pages a month.
 Overall, we can say Moz offers more in terms of tracking and crawling for the money.

 However, if we take into account all the missing features of Moz, you can see why Semrush is more expensive.
 Besides, some of Semrush’s most notable features are behind the paywall, which lessens its value for the money ever so slightly, especially because Moz has a 30-day free trial compared to a 14-day trial in its rival.